multimodalpragmatic/multimodalpragmatic.github.io/code/README.md

 python t2i.py -model_name "SD" -prompt_mode "sign" -dataclass "hatespeech"
 ```

+For running the Glyphcontrol model on MPUP dataset, please first follow their instructions to download the checkpoint file, then run inference_glyphcontrol.py.

 <h3> How to evaluate </h3>

 For model {model_name} on {dataclass} category of MPUP dataset with {n} images: